andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 ## Performance and efficiency

-Starting a temporary localDb and deploying a DacPac are both quite expensive tasks, so its best to do these jobs once for a set of tests, various test frameworks achieve this in different ways, in XUnit its the `IClassFixture<T>`.
+Starting a temporary localDb and deploying a DacPac are both quite expensive tasks, so it's best to do these jobs once for a set of tests, various test frameworks achieve this in different ways, in xUnit its the `IClassFixture<T>`.
 A test class that implements this interface will have an instance of `T` injected into it's constructor and the `T` will disposed after any tests have been run.

-Here is the class that I am injecting using `IClassFixture` which creates the localDb instance and deploys the dacpac.
+Here is the class that I am injecting using `IClassFixture` which creates the localDb instance and deploys the DacPac.

 ```csharp
 public class LocalDbContextFixture : IDisposable